dronezzzko/go-tchas/README.md

 ### Undocumented ``memclr`` optimization

-Loops that zero array or slices are replaced by Go with single call of the ``memclr`` function.
+Loops that zero arrays or slices are replaced by Go with single call of the ``memclr`` function.
 So, this

 ```go